-Equitable teaching practices: Teaching practices that tend to the needs of each and every student.
-As described in the AMTE Standards for Preparing Teachers of Mathematics (2017), this requires structuring learning opportunities to provide access, support, and challenge in learning mathematics, which includes "considering students' individual needs, cultural experiences, and interests as well as prior mathematical knowledge when selecting tasks and planning for mathematics instruction" (Leonard et al. 2010).
-(Indicator C.2.1).
+Equitable Teaching Practices: Teaching practices that tend to the needs of each and every student.
+As described in the AMTE Standards for Preparing Teachers of Mathematics (2017), this requires structuring learning opportunities to provide access, support, and challenge in learning mathematics, which includes "considering students' individual needs, cultural experiences, and interests as well as prior mathematical knowledge when selecting tasks and planning for mathematics instruction" (Leonard et al. 2010) (Indicator C.2.1).

-Effective teaching practices: This phrase refers to a set of mathematics teaching practices that optimize learning for students.
-The set used in these standards are based on Principles to Actions Mathematics Teaching Practices (NCTM 2014) (see table above).
+Effective Teaching Practices: This phrase refers to a set of mathematics teaching practices that optimize learning for students.
+The set used in these standards is based on Principles to Actions Mathematics Teaching Practices (NCTM 2014) (see table 3).
 "Effective teaching practices (e.g., engaging students with challenging tasks, discourse, and open-ended problem solving) have the potential to open up greater opportunities for higher-order thinking and for raising the mathematics achievement of all students, including poor and low-income students" (NCTM 2014, p.
 63).

-Effective teaching practices must attend to equitable teaching practices.
-Catalyzing Change in High School Mathematics (NCTM 2018) offers a useful and important crosswalk of effective and equitable mathematics teaching practices (figure 2, pp. 32-34) This chart is the same as that in Catalyzing Change in Middle School Mathematics (NCTM 2020, figure 4.4, pp. 59-61).
+Effective teaching practices must attend to equitable teaching practices (see figure 1).
+This chart in Catalyzing Change in Middle School Mathematics offers a useful and important crosswalk of effective and equitable mathematics teaching practices (NCTM 2020; see figure 4.4, p.
+59-61) and is the same as that in Catalyzing Change in High School Mathematics (NCTM 2018; see figure 2, pp. 32-34).

-Pedagogical Content Knowledge: A core part of content knowledge for teaching that includes core activities of teaching, such as figuring out what students know; choosing and managing representations of ideas; appraising, selecting, and modifying textbooks; deciding among alternative courses of action and analyzing the subject matter knowledge and insight entailed in these activities (CAEP 2013).
+Pedagogical Content Knowledge: A core part of content knowledge for teaching that includes core activities of teaching, such as determining what students know; choosing and managing representations of ideas; appraising, selecting, and modifying textbooks; deciding among alternative courses of action; and analyzing the subject matter knowledge and insight entailed in these activities (CAEP 2013).

 The adjective rigorous is used throughout standards documents- "rigorous mathematics," "rigorous goals," "rigorous mathematics instruction" (e.g., Catalyzing Change, Principles to Actions, and the AMTE Standards for the Preparation of Teachers of Mathematics).
-The term rigor is described (though not defined) in the Key Shifts document related to the Common Core State Standards for Mathematics (NGA and Center and CCSSO 2010b):
+The term rigor is described (though not defined) in the Key Shifts document related to the Common Core State Standards for Mathematics (NGA Center and CCSSO 2010b):